Top 5 JobCopilot Alternatives 2026: Smarter, Less Spammy AI Job Applications

 Red flags and limits

 LazyApply is a Chrome extension focused on turning LinkedIn, Indeed, Glassdoor, and similar sites into semi-automatic application channels.
-After setup, it can apply for many roles per day with one click or in full auto mode, including AI-generated cover letters using GPT-style models.
+After setup, it can apply for many roles per day in full auto mode, including AI-generated cover letters.

 How it differs from JobCopilot